What It Means to Be a Strategic PMO

 Closing

 Being a Strategic PMO isn’t about having the biggest toolset, the strictest process, or the most templates.
-It’s about becoming the engine of execution—turning vision into results, chaos into clarity, intent into impact.
+It’s about becoming the engine of execution—turning vision into results, chaos into clarity, and intent into impact.

 A truly Strategic PMO doesn’t just manage change—it enables it.